 QCP can certify any number of projects per calendar year, but each one requires the registration and payment of the project fee in order to obtain QCP Project Certificates.
 You can find the project fees here.
 Each project registered for QCP certification requires a project fee of ½% of the contract value or a minimum of $500 and not to exceed $10,000.

 Once a woodworking firm is QCP licensed, do they have to go through the same submittal process for each QCP-certified project?

 Once you’ve successfully completed the licensing process and have fully certified the two required provisional projects, your firm will move to “self-labeling status”.
 As a self-labeling firm you are still required to register your QCP projects and pay the required project fees.
-However, you will not be subject to inspection unless the the specifications require inspection, a party to the contract requests an inspection, QCP selects the project for a random inspection, or it has been (3) three yrs since you last certified inspected project.
+However, you will not be subject to inspection unless the specifications require inspection, a party to the contract requests an inspection, QCP selects the project for a random inspection, or it has been (3) three yrs since you last certified inspected project.

 Do you sell hard copies of the AWI Standards or Architectural Woodwork Standards?